Egg

 In terms of nutrition, a vegan diet can be very well-balanced and provide all of the essential vitamins and minerals that your body needs.
 However, it is important to make sure that you are getting enough of certain nutrients that are typically found in animal products, such as vitamin B12.

-Do Vegetarians eat eggs?
+Do vegetarians eat eggs?

 Vegetarians don't eat animals, including fish, poultry, and chicken.
 Some vegetarians also skip eating eggs and dairy products, while others consume them.
 There are different types of vegetarians, including lacto-ovo vegetarians who eat eggs and dairy products, and vegans who don't consume any animal products at all.
 If you are new to a vegetarian diet, it may take some time to adjust to the new way of eating.
 But with the right knowledge and guidance, it can be a great way to improve your health and feel your best.